unioslo/harborapi/docs/usage/ext/report.md

 # Reports

 The `ext.report` module defines the [`ArtifactReport`][harborapi.ext.report.ArtifactReport] class, which aggregates several [`ArtifactInfo`][harborapi.ext.artifact.ArtifactInfo] objects.
-Through this class, one can query the aggregated data for all artifacts affected by a given vulnerability, all artifacts who has a given vulnerable package, etc.
+Through this class, one can query the aggregated data for all artifacts affected by a given vulnerability, all artifacts who have a given vulnerable package, etc.

 This allows for a deeper analysis of the vulnerabilities in your Harbor instance, and can be used to generate reports for your Harbor instance.